Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-\paragraph*{Background on stable (twisted) (co)homology.} A key step towards the computations of the (co)homology of the mapping class groups is their \emph{}homological stability properties.
-Namely, we consider canonical injections $\Gamma_{g,1}\hookrightarrow \Gamma_{g+1,1}$ induced by viewing $\Sigma_{g,1}$ as a subsurface of $\Sigma_{g+1,1}$ extending the diffeomorphisms of $\Sigma_{g,1}$ by the identity on the complement $\Sigma_{1,1}$, and a set of $\Gamma_{g,1}$-modules $\{F(g),g\in\bN\}$ with $\Gamma_{g,1}$-equivariant morphisms $F(g)\to F(g+1)$.
-These data define morphisms for the homology groups $H_{i}(\Gamma_{g,1};F(g))\to H_{i}(\Gamma_{g+1};F(g+1))$. for any $i\geq0$.
-For each $i\geq0$, if this canonical morphism is an isomorphism for $N(i,F)\leq g$ with some $N(i,F)\in\bN$ depending on $i$ and $F$, then the mapping class groups are said to satisfy \emph{homological stability} with (twisted) coefficient in $F$.
-The homological stability property with constant coefficients (i.e. for $F(g)=\bZ$ for all $g\geq0$) is due to Harer \cite{Harer}.
+\paragraph*{Background on (co)homological stability.} A key step towards the computations of the (co)homology of the mapping class groups is their homological stability properties.
+Namely, for each $g\geq 0$, we consider the canonical injection $\mathfrak{i}_{g} \colon\Gamma_{g,1}\hookrightarrow \Gamma_{g+1,1}$ induced by viewing $\Sigma_{g,1}$ as a subsurface of $\Sigma_{g+1,1}\simeq \Sigma_{1,1} \natural \Sigma_{g,1}$, and by extending the diffeomorphisms of $\Sigma_{g,1}$ by the identity on the complement $\Sigma_{1,1}$.
+We also consider a family of $\Gamma_{g,1}$-representations $F=\{F(g),g\in\bN\}$ with $\Gamma_{g,1}$-equivariant morphisms $F(g)\to F(g+1)$.
+These data define a morphism between the homology groups $\Phi_{i,g}(F)\colon H_{i}(\Gamma_{g,1};F(g))\to H_{i}(\Gamma_{g+1};F(g+1))$, for each $i\geq0$.
+If, for any $i$, there exists some $N(i,F)\in\bN$ depending on $i$ and $F$ such that this canonical morphism is an isomorphism when $N(i,F)\leq g$, then the mapping class groups are said to satisfy \emph{homological stability} with (twisted) coefficients in $F$.
+The homological stability property with constant coefficients (i.e.~for $F(g)=\bZ$ for all $g\geq0$) is due to Harer \cite{Harer}.
 The range $N(i,\bZ)$ is improved by Boldsen \cite{Boldsen} and Randal-Williams \cite{Randal-WilliamsJEMS}.
-Furthermore, Ivanov \cite{Ivanov} proves homological stability property with twisted coefficients given by $\Gamma_{g,1}$-modules forming a functor $F:\U\cM_{2}\to\Ab$ (where $\U\cM_{2}$ is defined in \S\ref{sec:the_category_UM} and $\Ab$ the category of abelian groups) satisfying some polynomiality conditions; we refer to \S\ref{s:stab_hom_framework} for further details.
-Finally, Randal-Williams and Wahl \cite{WahlRandal-Williams} and Galatius, Kupers and Randal-Williams \cite[Section 5.5]{GalatiusKupersRW} extract the general framework for proving homological stability properties (both for constant and twisted coefficients) for general families of groups, subsuming these previous studies and recovering their results.
+Moreover, Ivanov \cite{Ivanov} proves a homological stability property with twisted coefficients given by $\Gamma_{g,1}$-representations forming a functor $F:\cU\cM_{2}\to\Ab$ (where $\cU\cM_{2}$ is defined in \S\ref{sec:the_category_UM} and $\Ab$ is the category of abelian groups) satisfying some polynomiality conditions; we refer to \S\ref{s:stab_hom_framework} for further details.
+Finally, Randal-Williams and Wahl \cite{WahlRandal-Williams} and Galatius, Kupers and Randal-Williams \cite[\S5.5]{GalatiusKupersRW} extract the general framework for proving homological stability properties (both for constant and twisted coefficients) for general families of groups, subsuming these previous studies and recovering their results.